Trail Ridge: Description

 Trail Ridge has been described as a relic beach ridge on the Atlantic Plain, extending in a very gentle curve about 65 km west of the Atlantic coast from the Altamaha River in southeastern Georgia to Bradford and Clay counties in northeastern Florida.
 It is 209 km long, and 1 to 2 km wide.
 The ridge is conspicuous, rising tens of meters above the adjacent land.
 The crest of the ridge is 46 to 52 m above sea level in Georgia, and 51 to 76 m above sea level in Florida.
 The ridge forms the eastern border of the Okefenokee Swamp, preventing any drainage of the swamp to the east.
-At the southern end of ridge, in Bradford and Clay counties, the top 10 to 20 m of the ridge is sand, partly underlain by layers of lignitic peat intermixed with layers of sand.
+In Bradford and Clay counties, the top 10 to 20 m of the ridge is sand, partly underlain by layers of lignitic peat intermixed with layers of sand.